 For this project you will need:

 - A Raspberry Pi.
 Any model should work, I used an all-in-one starter kit, but perhaps you need the central unit only.

 - A 433MHz transmitter/receiver pair.
 The ones most commonly used in this type of project seem to be these.
 Buying a pack of five like the one linked ensures that you have a few spares.

 - A set of 433MHz remote-controlled power sockets.
-I bought these which I'd highly recommend, but there are countless models available.
+I used these which I'd highly recommend, but there are countless models available.
 Just make sure they operate on this frequency!

 [If you decide to buy any of these products, I would greatly appreciate it if you access the listings using the above links - that way, I get a tiny share of the profits at no extra cost to you!]